-The COVID-19 pandemic significantly disrupted GlassMasters' operations in the spring of 2020.
-Although operations have now returned to pre-pandemic levels, any resurgence in the COVID-19 pandemic may materially and adversely affect GlassMasters' business and financial condition in the future.
-The most notable affect the pandemic has had on GlassMasters in 2021 was in regards to its supply chain and on the procurement of adequate quantities of glass.
-Supply chain issues are expected to continue into the near future.
+The COVID-19 pandemic significantly disrupted the operations of certain of Western's portfolio companies.
+Although such operations have now returned, or are close to returning, to pre-pandemic levels, any resurgence in the COVID-19 pandemic may materially and adversely affect the portfolio companies' businesses and financial condition in the future.